yonxie/CplusFE_Note/README.md

 - Remember to declare and define destructor in header file.
 - `size` methid in `vector` class return `unsigned int` object.
 Define counter correspondingly when use it in the loop.
 - Reference is a name constant for an address, acts mostly like a pointer.
 However, oo explicit dereferencing operator `*` should be used when return the values.
 Furthermore, to assign an address of a variable to a reference variable, no address-of operator `&` is needed.

+### 6. Chapter 10
+- When call a template function, one can explicitly specify the type.
+C++ support implicit template parameter deduction, so one can ignore the type as well.